KyleMMA/KyleMMA.github.io/_portfolio/RCPPO.md

 ---
 title: "Bridge Inspection"
-excerpt: "**Bridge inspection with UVAs/Drones** The health condition of bridges is inspected by multiple modal sensors integrated into a UAV/drone for condition assessment and monitoring in responses to natural degradations and extreme events. <br/>
+excerpt: "**Bridge inspection with UVAs/Drones** The project focuses on leveraging UAVs/drones equipped with multimodal sensor systems for advanced bridge inspection and monitoring.
+These cutting-edge platforms enable comprehensive condition assessments by detecting and analyzing structural and material degradations caused by environmental factors and extreme events.
+This approach enhances the accuracy and efficiency of inspections, providing actionable insights to support timely maintenance and ensure the safety and longevity of critical infrastructure. <br/>
 <figure style='text-align: center;'>
   <img src='/images/bridge inspection.jpg' style='width: 50%; display: block; margin: 0 auto;'>
   <figcaption>&copy; 2025 DRONITECH.
 All rights reserved.</figcaption>